Uncertainty Quantification for Hyperspectral Image Denoising Frameworks based on Low-rank Matrix Approximation: Results and discussion

 If the closed-form solution describes the statistical distribution of the estimation well, $95\%$ of $\hat{\mathbf{W}}_{\xi}^{\{l\}}$ should fall within the range of $\left[\overline{\hat{\mathbf{W}}}_{\xi} - 1.96\hat{\sigma}_{\xi},\ \overline{\hat{\mathbf{W}}}_{\xi} +1.96\hat{\sigma}_{\xi}\right]$.
 Following Eq. (\ref{Eq_deviatioin}), we define the ratio of $\mathrm{e}^{\{l\}}_{\xi}$ falling within the $1.96\hat{\sigma}_{\xi}$ bound as the element-wise \textbf{coverage rate}.
 The average coverage rate of all elements is the \textbf{average coverage rate}.
 Table \ref{table:comparison_of_coverage_ratio} presents the average and standard deviation of the coverage rate.
-The result indicates that the uncertainty approach robustly and accurately describes the element-wise denoised HSI when the level of noise is low ($\sigma_0$ less than $0.100$) \footnote{The code is available in the attachment. we will release the code after the acceptance of this paper.}.
+The result indicates that the uncertainty approach robustly and accurately describes the element-wise denoised HSI when the level of noise is low ($\sigma_0$ less than $0.100$) \footnote{\url{https://JingweiSong@bitbucket.org/JingweiSong/uncertainty-estimation-for-hyper-spectral-image-denoising.git}.}.
 In the case $\sigma_0 \geq 0.100$, we notice an under-confident of the prediction.
 We hypothesize that the accuracy is related to the level of noise and the choice of the optimal rank.
 When the noise level increases, the fixed rank LRMA does not accurately filter the noise while retaining useful information.
 A lower rank is needed to ensure that the residual follows the assumption of the normal distribution of the noise.
 As depicted in Table \ref{table:comparison_of_coverage_ratio}, we strictly follow \cite{zhang2013hyperspectral} by setting $\mathrm{r}=7$.
 To determine the reason, we conduct an experiment by choosing different $\mathrm{r}$.
 The results are shown in Fig. (\ref{fig:cov_rank}), indicating that the performance (uncertainty quantification) of our approach improves by decreasing the arbitrary rank.
 This implies that the Monte Carlo experiment provides a method to validate the correct choice of the rank.
 Further studies are needed to determine the rank at high noise level.